mtumilowicz/kotlin-spring-oauth2-authorization-server/README.txt

         * when the client app initiates the first part of the Authorization Code flow, it sends a hashed code_challenge
         * then the client app requests an access_token in exchange for the authorization code
             * client app must include the original unique string value in the code_verifier
+        * communication between the client and authorization server should be through a secured channel(TLS) so the codes cannot be intercepted
     * steps
         1. user clicks Login within the application
         1. application creates a cryptographically-random code_verifier and code_challenge